Jazz Chisholm Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.
+- The Phillies pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies' 3.99 team ERA ranks 11th across all league pitching staffs.
+- The Phillies have a 4.00 team ERA that ranks 11th among all MLB pitching staffs.

-- Phillies pitchers combine to give up the seventh-fewest home runs in baseball (116 total, 1.1 per game).
+- Phillies pitchers combine to allow 119 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.